EvisHome/Home-Assistant/devices/philips_air_purifier/readme.md

 ![image](https://user-images.githubusercontent.com/98347572/186247964-52e551ab-e10e-4784-851e-733c4b3da031.png)

 There is some weirdness with the speed, basically anything under 40% does not register.
 Which is a small problem if you change the speed from 60% to 20%, nothing happens.
 Thats said, id doesn't bother me that much as I usually keep the device on Auto Mode.
+I might try to address this issue later on, so that 40% is always selected if you try set it to 20%.

 The device has speeds 1, 2, 3 and Turbo.
+The speed setting moves in steps of 20 and the corresponding speed percentages are 40% = 1, 60% = 2, 80% = 3 and 100% = Turbo.

-The modes my device supports are Auto Mode, Allergen Mode, Night Sensing Mode, and the Manual Mode, which triggers automatically if you change the speed manually.
+My device only supports modes Auto Mode, Allergen Mode, Night Sensing Mode, and the Manual Mode, which triggers automatically if you change the speed manually.
+This is the reason I included these modes in the controls.

 ### The YAML